MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optional-parameters.md

 ### [SDK for .NET](#tab/sdk)

-There are two ways to use this with the SDK for .NET.
+There are two ways to use this parameter with the SDK for .NET.
 #### Set the value as an optional parameter

 The following example sets the optional `BypassCustomPluginExecution` parameter when creating a new account record using the [CreateRequest class](xref:Microsoft.Xrm.Sdk.Messages.CreateRequest).